5 Tips for Building Your Walnut Creek In-Law Unit

 3. What’s Not Allowed?

-There are some limitations on the design and structure of a Walnut Creek in-law unit.
+There are some limitations to the design and structure of a Walnut Creek in-law unit.

 An in-law unit or granny flat cannot be more than a single story, with the exception of being built over a garage.